BSidesSF/bsidessf.github.io/_posts/2018-11-01-call-for-workshops-2019.md

 Our call for workshops process is new this year, as we want to make sure we have a wide variety of courses available for our participants.

 To all of you who think you have an awesome course to present – take a look and get writing.
-You've got until November 30th to make your submission.
+You've got until December 7th to make your submission.

 For complete details and information on how to submit, check out [Call for Workshops](/cfw.html).